Shopify/polaris/polaris.shopify.com/content/content/grammar-and-mechanics.md

 ## Headings and subheadings

-See the content guidelines for [headings and subheadings](/content/actionable-language#headings-and-subheadings) in the actionable language section.
+Review the content guidelines for [headings and subheadings](/content/actionable-language#headings-and-subheadings) in the actionable language section.

 ---